 Monday the conspirators counseled: April 8th and 12 Nisan (at dusk)

-Tuesday was the Last Supper: April 9th and 13 Nisan (at dusk)
+Tuesday was the Last Passover: April 9th and 13 Nisan (at dusk)

 Wednesday was the Crucifixion: April 10th and 14 Nisan (at dusk)